Research shows that the number of family and unpaid carers caring for and supporting other people is rising because people are living longer.

 Charity Carers UK says that 6,000 people start looking after someone each day.
 That equals over two million people each year.

 Looking after someone who is frail, ill, disabled or who has mental health or substance misuse problems can have a huge impact on a carer’s physical and mental health.

 Caring responsibilities affect education, your ability to work, your finances and social life as well as family relationships.

-And, as our recent Care during Covid report highlights, family carers across Cambridgeshire and Peterborough have been under added pressures during the pandemic, coping with disruptions to their usual services and support.
+And, as our Care during Covid report showeds, family carers across Cambridgeshire and Peterborough have been under added pressures during the pandemic, coping with disruptions to their usual services and support.

 With carers of all ages providing many hours of vital support each week, it’s essential that they look after their own health and wellbeing and get information, advice, support – and a break - if they need it.

 In the last UK census in 2011, 60,176 people in Cambridgeshire and 17,690 in Peterborough identified themselves as Carers.

 Throughout their lives, people may have multiple caring roles, including ‘sandwich carers’ who may have dependent children at the same time as caring for older relatives.